Muna-Redi/alx-higher_level_programming/0x10-python-network_0/README.md

-HTTP Requests and Responses (GET method) using "url"
+HTTP Requests and Responses (GET, POST method) using "url"